koyuboy/development/meal_app/README.md

    * final routeArgs = ModalRoute.of(context).settings.arguments  (you should also add 'as' keyword because it was an Object type)
    * Advice: Use static const property for definining routeName in class, it's more convenient way to get proper error messages.

 5. Reminder: Don't forget to create your own build methods.
+6. Replacing pages instead of pushing.
+   * pushReplacementNamed(...)
+   * When we use pushReplacementNamed(...) there won't be a back button because there is no any page in stack.
+   * if you don't use this approach, stack will constantly increase and your app will work slowly.